What exactly is expected of you?

 If you have a detailed job spec, this will work in your favour.
 If not, it is worth asking your manager if you can flesh out a few more specific tasks.
 Do this tomorrow, don’t wait for your next performance review.

 Communication will always be key!

-It is especially important when it comes to managing expectations.
+It is essential when it comes to managing expectations.
 You must have regular and face to face contact with your manager.
-If you do not, it really will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?
+If you do not, it will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?